 For a secure connection, App Controller will in the process acquire a private key from a user-specified certificate in Personal Information Exchange, or pfx, format.
 As needed, use mmc (Microsoft Management Console) with Certificates add-in to export the private key of an intended certificate to generate the certificate in pfx format.
 The following presents the user experience of configuring secure connections in App Controller.

-App Controller, a member of System Center 2012 SP1, provides a self-service experience to configure, deploy, and maintain virtual machines and services across private and public clouds with secure connections.
-Particularly, for managing a hybrid cloud of System Center 2012 SP1 Virtual Machine Manager and Windows Azure, App Controller offers a web-based self-service vehicle seamlessly integrating the two.
-The following two screen captures show an instance of App Controller managing an on-premises SCVMM-based private cloud and an off-premises deployment associated with a Windows Azure subscription.
+App Controller, a member of System Center 2012 R2, provides a self-service experience to configure, deploy, and maintain virtual machines and services across private and public clouds with secure connections.
+Particularly, for managing a hybrid cloud of System Center 2012 R2 Virtual Machine Manager and Microsoft Azure, App Controller offers a web-based self-service vehicle seamlessly integrating the two.
+The following two screen captures show an instance of App Controller managing an on-premises SCVMM-based private cloud and an off-premises deployment associated with a Microsoft Azure subscription.

 Notice that with App Controller, all clouds and any clouds can be managed with a single pane of glass, a user experience consistent with that of Windows desktop operations, and in a self-servicing manner.
 Which is significant since it fundamentally minimizes the support cost in the long run, accelerates the user adoption, and makes it easy for an authorized user to consume resources with familiar Windows operating environment and desktop task routines.

-With App Controller connecting with SCVMM and Windows Azure, an authorized user now has an opportunity to copy a VM to Windows Azure or a 3rd party facility and easily extend a private cloud beyond a corporate datacenter.
+With App Controller connecting with SCVMM and Microsoft Azure, an authorized user now has an opportunity to copy a VM to Microsoft Azure or a 3rd party facility and easily extend a private cloud beyond a corporate datacenter.
 Copying a VM can be done with familiar desktop operations and without the knowledge of the underlying cloud infrastructures since App Controller does not reveal SCVMM fabric.

-Cloud levels the field and make big corporations humble and rethink how they do businesses, and offer small and medium companies a stage to act big and compete with establishments at the same level with global reach.
+Cloud levels the field and forces big corporations humble and offers small and medium businesses the same stage to act big and compete with establishments.
 A hybrid cloud brings many interesting scenarios and business opportunities in backup and restore, business continuity, disaster recovery, branch office deployments, remote access, development, prototyping, training, and on and on.
 Companies of all sizes either as service providers, consulting services, or product development now all have the opportunities to play a major role, lead, and contribute to the hybrid cloud ecosystem.

 A strategic step in realizing a hybrid cloud is to in the next opportunity instate a common management platform for deploying and managing all clouds and any clouds, on or off premises.
-A comprehensive solution like System Center 2012 SP1 should be brought in as early as possible, specifically for virtualization and cloud computing SCVMM must be in place to form private cloud fabric.
+A comprehensive solution like System Center 2012 R2 should be brought in as early as possible, specifically for virtualization and cloud computing SCVMM must be in place to form private cloud fabric.
 And as the private cloud fabric is formed, so grow all the clouds.
 And employ App Controller for delegating authorities, enabling users to consume resources in a self-servicing manner, and facilitating the development of hybrid cloud.
-Start with private clouds, but always plan hybrid, and that is an emerging IT computing model.
+Start with a private cloud, but always plan hybrid.